-Therefore, if bonus depreciation on a luxury automobile exceeds the cap, no subtraction is allowed because no regular depreciation deduction is allowed.
+Therefore, during the first year the property was acquired and placed in service, if bonus depreciation on a luxury automobile exceeds the cap, no subtraction is allowed because no regular depreciation deduction is allowed.
 In subsequent tax years, you will be allowed a subtraction equal to the percentage of the regular depreciation claimed on the automobile, even if that causes your total depreciation to exceed the cap.